aidenybai/lucia/README.md

 [**→ Learn more about installing Lucia**](https://lucia.js.org/docs/essentials/installation)

-## Example
+## Todo App Example

-Below is an example of a todo app in Lucia.
+Below is an extremely simple implementation of a todo app using Lucia, utilizing zero JavaScript.
+Tasks can be added by submitting the form with the input.
 No, your eyes aren't fooling you - it's really that simple.

 ```html
 <div l-state="{ value: '', todo: [] }">